JoseCarvalho1026/Http_and_Https/APACHE2_Ubuntu.md

 ```
 In order to install the certificates, you must install "easy-rsa" [Certificates_Installation](https://github.com/JoseCarvalho1026/Certificates_Installation).

-After the installation and the configuration type `./easyrsa build-server-full example.com nopass` and copy the "*.crt" and "*.key" to the respective places;
+After the installation and the configuration type `./easyrsa build-server-full example.com nopass` and copy the "*.crt" and "*.key" to the respective places.

-Para que consiga aceder à internet, é necessário a configuração das portas do [Iptables](https://github.com/JoseCarvalho1026/Iptables/blob/main/Ubuntu.md)
+Para aceder à internet, é necessário a configuração das portas do [Iptables](https://github.com/JoseCarvalho1026/Iptables/blob/main/Ubuntu.md).

 ◻️ `cd /var/www/` ;